 Hiking at Ellison Park

 Before heading out, download or print the park map.
-The park is 447 acres, with 5 hiking trails of varying difficulty.
+The park is 447 acres and has five hiking trails of varying difficulty.

 Coyote Den Trail

-This trail is an easy to moderate 1.1-mile walk that follows a gradual uphill climb to Penfield Road.
+This 1.1-mile trail is easy to moderate and follows a gradual uphill climb to Penfield Road.
 Near the Blossom Road trailhead, there is a secluded spring pond.

 Overlook Trail